Peace for the people

-- Free flow of information – Free and independent media leads to better communication, encourages debate, political participation and helps the individuals and civic society to make better decisions in time of crisis.
+- Free flow of information – Free and independent media leads to better communication, encourages debate, political participation and helps the individuals and civic society to make better decisions in the time of crisis.

-- Equitable distribution of resources – Peaceful countries tend to offer an equal access to healthcare, education and public services.
+- Equitable distribution of resources – Peaceful countries tend to offer equal access to healthcare, education and public services.

 The pillars are both independent and mutually reinforcing, meaning that the variation of any and each of them has the potential to either start or stop a societal change that may affect peace.
 Conflict does not necessarily lead to negative outcomes.
 Non-violent conflict can be beneficial for the society, providing individuals and state actors with the opportunity to negotiate or renegotiate existing deals, thus leading to an improved mutual understanding.

 With this article, I have tried to offer a general introduction to Galtung’s Peace and conflict theories.
-More than 50 years have passed since Galtung’s first publication in the Editorial to the founding edition of the Journal of Peace Research in 1964, and despite the various challenges these ideas still remain the foundation of peace theory and offer valuable food for thought for scholars, pupils, and educators alike.
+More than 50 years have passed since Galtung’s first publication in the Editorial to the founding editor of the Journal of Peace Research in 1964, and despite the various challenges these ideas still remain the foundation of peace theory and offer valuable food for thought for scholars, pupils, and educators alike.

 By Laura Ghiretti